Linked data is an approach to publishing and sharing data on the web.

 Vocabulary standards – RDFS, OWL, SKOS

 To complement this open world use of terms we do need some way to publish vocabularies that define what terms are available and how those terms relate.
-These might range from simple controlled lists of terms, such as might be used in a library for categorizing documents, though to rich logical models of a domain.
+These might range from simple controlled lists of terms, such as might be used in a library for categorizing documents, through to rich logical models of a domain.
 The formal term for such a shared, well specified vocabulary is an ontology.
 Though in linked data the level of formality and depth of modelling can vary widely according to the needs of a particular application.

 At heart this approach to modelling is quite straightforward.
 We want to represent the types or categories into which our resources can be grouped, these are called classes.